More spending cuts for Britain, but austerity pill is sugared

 It believes in more stimulus, but has been reluctant to promise to borrow more for fear of being branded irresponsible.
 Labour reminded Osborne of his 2010 pledge to eliminate the budget deficit by 2015.

-"The Chancellor (Osborne) spoke for over 50 minutes today, but not once did he mention the real reason for this spending review - his comprehensive failure on living standards, growth and on the deficit," said Ed Balls, Labour's finance spokesman.
+"The Chancellor (Osborne) spoke for over 50 minutes today, but not once did he mention the real reason for this spending review - his comprehensive failure on living standards, growth and on the deficit," said shadow chancellor Ed Balls.

 "Surely the Chancellor should be taking bold action now to boost growth this year and next."